rmros/eve-ng/README.md

 ## Known Issues and todos
 * Need to link the ovs pnet interfaces to physical interfaces
 * Need to work on error checking for adding interfaces
-* Currently interfaces aren't removed when docker images are deleted
 * Docker mgmt interface attaches as eth0.
 Need to change this to something such as mgmt0
 * Docker data interfaces attach with vunlx_x_x nomenclature